blinjrm/yotta_financial_sentiment/README.md

 - The file containing the predictions will be saved in the data/outputs/ directory as a csv file named *data_with_predictions.csv*

-## 5. Test the model on a single sentiment analysis
+## 6. Test the model on a single sentiment analysis

 You can also test the model by classifiying a single sentence
-- Run the classification script using :
+- Run the classification script using:

     *from the shell :*
     ```